Welcome to Psyche

 When an epoch starts, all clients must have an identical model to train with.

-At the beginning of a run, all clients must download the model parameters, tokenizer configuration, and model configuration from HuggingFace, where the model must have been previously uploaded (TODO: add more details on uploading a model).
 Each client will then modify their copy of the model by receiving new training results from other clients and applying them.
 This keeps everyone's copy of model identical within an epoch without an additional full synchronization step.

 When a new client joins a run that has already progressed past its first epoch, it would not be correct for the client to download the original model from HuggingFace, as the model parameters would have already been updated during training.
 Instead, the new client must acquire a copy of the model from the peers who have been actively training it.